Lucho-A/Auditing-Forensic/README.md

 ```
 python2 vol.py --info | grep Linux
 ```
-As you can observe running --info query, that there are generics profiles, in particular, for linux.
-It's highly recommended to make a particular profile, according to the version of kernel associated to the image.
-It's very simple, I'll add the way to do that in future versions of the document.
+As you can observe, running --info query, is that there are generics profiles.
+It's highly recommended to make a particular one, according to the version of the kernel associated to the image.
+It's very simple, I'll add the way to do it in future versions of the document.
 However, the generic profiles works pretty well for obtaining useful information.

-Now, let's suppose that the image correspond to a linux, so you could use the profile called "LinuxSystemProfilex64".
+Now, let's suppose that the image correspond to a linux, so you could use the generic profile called "LinuxSystemProfilex64".

   - linux_pslist: in order to list the processes, you can use this "plugin" (you can access to the plugin list by running the programm with parameter "--info":
 ```